RStankov/backbone-bind-to/README.md

 });
 ```

-With Backbone.BindTo this could be simplified just to:
+With Backbone.BindTo you can just do:

 ```javascript
 window.UserCard = Backbone.View.extend({